ExitValue.ai

 How does customer concentration affect software valuation?

-A single customer >20% of revenue typically caps you at 4x even with otherwise strong metrics.
+A single customer >a percent-of-revenue figure typically caps you at 4x even with otherwise strong metrics.
 Buyers model the loss scenario and underwrite assuming concentration risk materializes.
 Diversify pre-sale or expect 2-3 turns of discount.

 Should I IPO or sell?